-Manipur: Meitei group Arambai Tenggol puts ‘conditions’ before governor for giving up arms
+Manipur: Meitei group Arambai Tenggol submits ‘conditions’ to governor for giving up arms

-The organisation demanded National Register of Citizens in the state with 1951 as the base year and that the Scheduled Tribe status for Meiteis be ‘reinstated’.
+The organisation demanded National Register of Citizens in the state with 1951 as the base year and that Scheduled Tribe status for Meiteis be ‘reinstated’.

 Representatives of the armed Meitei group Arambai Tenggol on Tuesday met Manipur Governor Ajay Bhalla in Imphal and put forward conditions to surrender looted weapons.